This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-- Your baby has signs of a severe allergic reaction, such as trouble breathing, hives, or wheezing.
+- Your child has signs of a severe allergic reaction, such as trouble breathing, hives, or wheezing.

-- You see blood in your baby's bowel movement.
+- You see blood in your child's bowel movement.

-- Your baby has a high fever, or you notice behavior changes that concern you.
+- Your child has a high fever, or you notice behavior changes that concern you.

 - You have questions or concerns about the rotavirus vaccine.

 Follow up with your child's healthcare provider as directed:

 Write down your questions so you remember to ask them during your child's visits.